Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 This document describes a protocol that enables a group of users to ensure that they all have the same view of the public keys associated with each other's accounts.
-Ensuring a consistent view of public keys allows users to detect when unauthorized keys have been associated with their account, indicating a potential compromise.
+Ensuring a consistent view allows users to detect when unauthorized public keys have been associated with their account, indicating a potential compromise.

+More detailed information about the protocol participants and the ways the protocol can be deployed can be found in {{!I-D.ietf-keytrans-architecture}}.

 # Conventions and Definitions